-1. For questions 27-30, we only assess those questions that are relevant to the company.
-We assess relevant questions, with the maximum possible score being five (5) points per question, and use the scores to calculate the overall average for these relevant questions.

-2. For questions 31-33, we only assess those questions that are relevant to the company.
-We assess relevant questions, with the maximum possible score being five (5) points per question, and use the scores to calculate the overall average for these relevant questions.
+For questions 28-31 (on close confinement), we only assess those questions that are relevant to the company.
+We assess relevant questions, with the maximum possible score being five (5) points per question and we use the scores to calculate the overall average for these relevant questions.
+"For questions 32-34 (on mutilations), we only assess those questions that are relevant to the company.
+We assess relevant questions, with the maximum possible score being five (5) points per question and we use the scores to calculate the overall average for these relevant questions.
+"For question 35 (on strains of birds with improved welfare outcomes and with a slower growth potential), we only assess this question if it is relevant to the company.
+The maximum possible score for this question is five (5) points.